 Review In short,

-I'm Going to keep it real with you all that obviously you see the score and thinking a 2?
-Seriously Whats wrong with me?
+I'm Going to keep it real with you all that you would obviously see my score that i gave One Piece.

-Well, That is why in my review I'm going to go over why One Piece isn't worth your time so that I can save you a life line.
+Well, That is why in my review I'm going to go over these factors as to why this isn't worth your time so that I can save you a life line.
 So for that You are welcome.
 (This Applies To Manga Also in case your wandering)

 To empathize my point much further,